viking-sudo-rm/stacknn-core/README.md

 ## Superposition-Based Differentiable Stack

-The architecture in this subpackage is based on the one used by [Suzgun et al., 2019](https://arxiv.org/abs/1911.03329v1).
+The architecture in this subpackage is based on the one used by [Suzgun et al. (2019)](https://arxiv.org/abs/1911.03329v1).
 Example usage:

 ```python
 from stacknn.superpos import Stack